 Also offered through the Division of Continuing Studies.
-Please refer to the Division of Continuing Studies for more information.
+Please refer to the

 A study of major trends in Canadian external relations and defence policy from the Trudeau government to the present.
 Beginning with a review of the Cold War years, the course will consider such topics as: the Trudeau defence and foreign policy reviews, relations with the United States, including the Free Trade Agreement, the impact of international political and strategic trends on Canadian defence policy, and Canada's relations with international organizations and peacekeeping in the post Cold war era.
 Also covered will be the process, politics and organization of the Departments of Foreign Affairs and International Trade, and National Defence.